 Salary changes in the Broadcast landscape

-Salary changes in the Broadcast Landscape by Tracey Newton
+Salary changes in the Broadcast Landscape

 A recent review of pay structure within the TV industry over the past 2 years, showed a steady increase in salaries for operational roles, particularly for Presentation Schedulers.